Click this messge to hide it.

 - The space will always be used, so buy the biggest log cabin you can afford provided that it fits comfortably in the space available.
 There are no precise guidelines regarding the size.
 Often the size of the log cabin is dictated by the space available.
 At Summer Garden Rooms we offer a wide range of sizes to suit every space.
 If you are replacing an existing garden room you should consider whether to have the same size again or perhaps larger.
 You should also consider how you may wish to use your log cabin.
 Could your log cabin be used for dining?
 The smallest garden room is generally 8' x 8'.
 A popular size for a single room log cabin is around 12' x 12'.
-We also supply multi room log cabins and larger made to measure cabins.
+We also supply multi room log cabin and larger made to measure cabins.

 - Ideally your log cabin should have a clear space at least 18" wide on all sides, if possible.
 This ensures easy access for both installation and future maintenance.
 In reality this is often not practical and at many sites it is not needed.
 A reduced clearance is often possible on one or two sides.
 If the space around your log cabin is restricted remember to allow for any roof overhang.
 You should also cut back or remove any nearby shrubs and trees.
 Remember to allow for future growth.
 We recommend a sheltered position which is not exposed.

 - All log cabins need a substantial base.
 The base should be solid, square, flat and level to ensure the stability of your log cabin.
 Paving slabs or concrete are ideal.
 A solid concrete base is more permanent and normally more expensive but it provides an excellent base especially for a larger log cabin.
 Paving slabs are more practical and cost effective, especially for a smaller log cabin at the far end of the garden.
 The base should be no smaller than the floor size of the new log cabin and no more than a few inches larger.